 A tablespoon of saffron is expensive not just because of its flavor and aroma, but also because of its nutritional value.
-For each tablespoon, you’ll get Vitamins A, B1, B2, B3, B6, B9 B12, C, and D. In this article, we’ll go over the nutritional benefits you’ll get from saffron.
+For each tablespoon, you’ll get an antioxidant serum brimming with numerous vitamins and minerals.
+In this article, we’ll go over the nutritional benefits you’ll get from saffron.

 You probably already know that Vitamin A keeps your eyes healthy and sharp.
 But did you know it offers other health benefits as well?